irvanshandika/irvanshandika/README.md

 # 💫 About Me:
-I'm currently working in web developer and as a student at AMIKOM University Yogyakarta
+I'm currently working in web developer and as a student at University of AMIKOM Yogyakarta

 ## 🌐 Socials: